 The stages of construction project work include the following:

-Pre-construction: If the client gives notice to the contractor that they have been chosen for the bidding process the construction project work can begin.
-A project team will be allocated and will include a project manager, construction project coordinator, contract administrator, and construction project, engineer.
+Pre-construction: The construction project work can begin if the client notices the contractor that they have been chosen for the bidding process.
+A project team will be allocated, including a project manager, construction project coordinator, contract administrator, and construction project engineer.

 Owner-occupancy: After construction is completed, the owner can move into the building.
 This is when the warranty period begins.
 During this period, it is ensured that all the equipment, materials, and quality meet the expectations agreed upon during the design and pre-construction phases of the project and that are outlined in the contract between the project team and client.